What does reactive protein in the blood indicate?

 • autoimmune conditions;

-• in the postoperative period for the purpose of monitoring;
+• in the postoperative period for monitoring purposes;

 • when assessing the risk of cardiovascular pathologies.

-CRP is synthesized by the liver, and is present in the blood of all healthy individuals, in the norm c-reactive protein is contained in an amount of less than 1 μg / ml, in the absence of foci of inflammation.
+CRP is synthesized by the liver and is present in the blood of all healthy individuals; normally, reactive protein is contained in an amount of less than 1 mcg/ml, in the absence of foci of inflammation.

-In most cases, the concentration of CRP in the blood rises after 6 hours from the onset of the inflammatory reaction.
-In the presence of an inflammatory process of almost any etiology, including tumor and necrotic processes, the amount of protein increases significantly, which is why CRP is considered a nonspecific marker of the inflammatory response.
+In most cases, the concentration of CRP in the blood increases 6 hours after the onset of the inflammatory reaction.
+In the presence of an inflammatory process, of almost any etiology, including tumor and necrotic processes, the amount of protein increases significantly, which is why CRP is considered a nonspecific marker of the inflammatory response.

-An increase in the amount of protein is observed with:
+An increase in the amount of protein is observed when:

 • Active rheumatic process;